My Values as a Psychologist

 I Take a Weight-Inclusive, Non-Diet Approach

 I reject the idea that health is synonymous with thinness or that a person’s body size determines their worth.
-I work from a Health at Every Size® (HAES®) perspective, which means I support clients in building a more peaceful relationship with food, movement, and their bodies—without the pressure to change their weight.
+I work from a Health at Every Size® (HAES®) perspective, which means I support clients in building a more peaceful relationship with food, movement, and their bodies, without the pressure to change their weight.

 This includes people in all bodies, including those who have been harmed by weight stigma in medical or therapeutic settings.

-If you're looking for support in healing your relationship with food or body image, I’m here to help—without judgment.
+If you're looking for support in healing your relationship with food or body image, I’m here to help without judgment.

 I Believe Bodily Autonomy Is a Human Right

 I support access to gender-affirming care, reproductive freedom, disability justice, and the right to make decisions about your own body and life.
-These are not controversial beliefs to me.
-They are foundational to human dignity and mental health.

 I Believe in Expanding, Not Policing, Masculinity